Ryan Morgan

-He has previously played for the Parramatta Eels and the Melbourne Storm in the NRL.
-He played for St Helens in the Betfred Super League, spent the 2019 season on-loan from Saints at the London Broncos in the Super League.
+He played for the Parramatta Eels and the Melbourne Storm in the NRL.
+He played for St Helens in the Super League, spent the 2019 season on-loan from Saints at the London Broncos in the Super League.

 Background

 Morgan was born in Liverpool, New South Wales, Australia.

 He played junior rugby league for Greystanes Devils in the Parramatta Junior Rugby League.

 Playing career

 Morgan made his NRL debut in round 1 2011 against the New Zealand Warriors at a sell out crowd at Eden Park, he scored his first try in round 4 against the North Queensland Cowboys leaving the field straight after because of injury.
 Morgan was in and out of first grade in 2011, finishing the season with 14 games and 6 tries as the club narrowly avoided the wooden spoon.
 He later re-signed with Parramatta until 2013.

 In the 2012 NRL season, Morgan made a total of 19 appearances as Parramatta finished last on the table for the first time since 1972.